Stan Walker: 2020-present: Impossible: My Story, Te Arohanui & All In

 In August 2022, Walker released his seventh studio album, All In.

 In November 2022, Walker released the Christmas single "Favourite Part About Christmas".

+In November 2023, Walker released the single "I Am", from the soundtrack for the film Origin.

+On 22 February 2024, Walker premiered the single "Māori ki te Ao", sung in te reo Māori.

 Musical style and inspiration

 Walker cites Beyoncé as a main inspiration; "She's musically why I do what I do."
 According to Jason Birchmeier of Allmusic, Walker sings predominantly pop music "with an R&B style".
 Walker's second album, From the Inside Out, drew from pop, R&B and hip hop, with elements of electro, glam metal, pop-rap and funk also present.
-He describes his third album, the more pop and dance-orientated Let the Music Play, as thematically his most personal.
+He describes his third album, the more pop and dance-oriented Let the Music Play, as thematically his most personal.
 "These are my songs, my stories, my tunes, my melodies, my words, me."